-Allison Dunham has been handling family court cases for over 20 years.
-A former chairman of the Governor’s Youth Council, Allison has developed a keen understanding of what it takes to not only be effective in family court, but to make her clients’ lives tolerable as they go through the legal process.
+Allison Dunham has been handling family court cases for more than 25 years.
+As the former chairman of the South Carolina Family Law Section Council, Allison has developed a keen understanding of what it takes to not only be effective in family court, but to make her clients’ lives tolerable as they go through the legal process.

 After receiving her J.D. from the University of South Carolina School of Law in 1995, she practiced briefly in a small law firm before joining the Thirteenth Circuit Solicitor’s Office, where she was a prosecutor.
 As a prosecutor, one of her goals was to rehabilitate youthful wrongdoers.
 She was a member of the Governor’s Youth Council in an effort to bring together a variety of community resources to build a coalition that sought to break the cycle of crime.

 After four years, she joined the Department of Social Services as a lawyer focusing on protection of children from parents and guardians.
-She became the managing attorney of the agency’s legal department and in 2006 she went into private practice with Harrison White.
+She became the managing attorney of the agency’s legal department and in 2006 she went into private practice with the law firm.

 Dunham describes her practice as one that encompasses almost the full range of family law: divorce, custody and custody modification, child support and child support modification, and division of assets.
 In addition, she handles DSS actions in Family Court.